Chrysler Sunbeam: Development

 The Sunbeam was only available as a three-door hatchback.
 The hatch was constructed in a similar style to the Hillman Imp and consisted of a single piece of glass.
-This designed necessitated a high rear sill.
+This design necessitated a high rear sill.
 The high rear sill increased the car's structural rigidity, but offered restricted access when compared to its rivals.
 The Sunbeam's appeal may also have been hampered by the lack of alternative body styles.
 This was in contrast to the Sunbeam's main competitors in the UK, such as the Vauxhall Chevette.

 Until the R424's launch, most Chrysler UK products were sold in export markets under the Sunbeam marque.
 By the mid-1970s Chrysler was striving to rationalise the number of brands in their European portfolio.
 The result was that when it appeared in showrooms the R424 would be sold as a Chrysler product.
 The Sunbeam brand was discontinued and the remaining Rootes Group models also rebranded as Chryslers in 1976.